-Typo / graphic posters is a platform for inspiration and promotion of good design through the poster culture.
+Typo / graphic posters are a platform for inspiration and promotion of good design through the poster culture.

 They focus exclusively on typographical and graphical posters, the once that challenge type, colours and shapes to express a message.

-It is a curated gallery with a graphic design point of view. each poster is reviewed to meet a standard in visual qualities and functional efforts.
+It is a curated gallery with a graphic design point of view. each poster is reviewed to meet a standard in visual quality and functional effort.

 Behance is a great place for designers to display their work and gain client projects.
 It’s also a fantastic inspiration resource at your fingertips.

-Is a great site for seaching for typography inspiration for your logo design projects.
-You can search certain typefaces by name, the format such as books or packaging and the industry such as technology or education and you can really narrow down your search to the type of projects your gaining inspiration for.
-As you can see from the example pic above i was searching by industry for education for a educational project i am currently working on.
+It’s a great site for searching for typography inspiration for your logo design projects.
+You can search certain typefaces by name, the format such as books or packaging and the industry such as technology or education and you can really narrow down your search to the type of projects you’re gaining inspiration for.
+As you can see from the example pic above i was searching by industry for education for an educational project i am currently working on.

 Started as a personal archive for designer Jonathan Lawrence as a source of inspiration for himself and is an ongoing archive of found typography photographed and curated by Jonathan himself.

-Was set up to be a good resource for choosing fonts for design projects and focuses on highlighting what’s trending and popular in type.
+Was set up to be a good resource for choosing fonts for design projects and focused on highlighting what’s trending and popular in type.